1. Save the Project, Not Just the Export

 2. Control Clipping at ALL Stages

 Audacity can fix mild clipping, and it’s particularly good at fixing clipping in voice-only recordings.
-The first step is to set your bit depth to 32-bit float and see where clipping occurs—turn on “Show Clipping” at the bottom of the view menu.
+The first step is to set your bit depth to 32-bit float and see where clipping occurs by turning on “Show Clipping” at the bottom of the view menu.
 Simplest is show clipping all the time.
 (Alternatively, you can have Audacity search for clipped areas by using the “Find Clipping” Analyze function.)